 Sources: Details of the R-2000 Standard.
 (2018, May 11).
 Retrieved from http://www.nrcan.gc.ca/energy/efficiency/homes/20588 ENERGY STAR® for New Homes Standard - Version 12.6.
 (2016, September 23).
 Retrieved from http://www.nrcan.gc.ca/energy/efficiency/housing/new-homes/energy-star/14178 Net-Zero Energy Housing.
 (2015, March 31).
 Retrieved from https://www.cmhc-schl.gc.ca/en/co/grho/grho_020.cfm The Passive House (Passivhaus) Standard.
 (2009, October 15).
 Retrieved from https://buildingscience.com/documents/insights/bsi-025-the-passivhaus-passive-house-standard

 There’s great news for homeowners who are planning to do residential renovations or upgrades!
-The Ontario Government has significantly enhanced the province’s Home Reno Rebate Program.
-And the bottom line for homeowners - higher rebates!
-By doing renovations or upgrades that will improve a home’s energy efficiency, homeowners may be eligible for substantial rebates of up to $5,000 from Union Gas.
+The new Home Efficiency Rebate offers up to $5,000 back for home energy upgrades.
+By doing renovations or upgrades that will improve a home’s energy efficiency, homeowners may be eligible for substantial rebates of up to $5,000 from Enbridge and Union Gas.
 Simply put, there are long-term payoffs with an energy efficient home.